Texas seeks more armed school personnel after mass shooting

 “We can make soft targets harder for a person with violent intent to get to, and we can try to find these people earlier, but in Texas leaders are loath to touch the guns themselves,” said Cal Jillson, political science professor at Southern Methodist University.
 “It’s part of the broad Texas ethos, the Texas image, this sort of cowboy image from history.”

 Texas isn’t alone in its push to arm more educators.
-Florida lawmakers approved increasing the number of armed teachers in response to the February 2018 shooting at Marjorie Stoneman Douglas high school in Parkland that killed 17.
+Florida lawmakers approved increasing the number of armed teachers in response to the February 2018 shooting at Marjory Stoneman Douglas high school in Parkland that killed 17.

 The changes being pushed in Texas include several measures proposed by Gov. Greg Abbott shortly after the May 2018 killings at Santa Fe High School near Houston.
 The current Texas legislative session is the first for state lawmakers since that event, and Abbott declared school safety one of his top priorities.
 The session ends May 27.

-Note: This story has been altered to correct the spelling of Marjory Stoneman Douglas’ first name, which had been misspelled “Marjorie.”